XinFinOrg/xdc-subnet-docs/docs/compoments/parentchain_smart_contract/design.md

    - In each epoch block, current may appear, which will select the next selected during the gap as validators from the current block to the next epoch

-   - Only 3 consecutive blocks of roundNumber can confirm the previous block
+   - Only 3 consecutive blocks of roundNumber can confirm the previous block and `mainnetNum` will change from -1 to `block.number` once the block is committed

 ![](sc-overview.jpg)